-How to install Calculators on your Website
+How to embed calculators on your website

 Adding web calculators to your Squarespace website is super easy.
 Our clients have done it hundreds of times.